zmwangx/caterpillar/README.md

                         is 'concat_demuxer'); see
                         https://github.com/zmwangx/caterpillar/#notes for
                         details
+  --workdir WORKDIR     working directory to store downloaded segments and
+                        other intermediate files (default is automatically
-  --wipe                wipe all downloaded files (if any) and start over -v, --verbose         increase logging verbosity (can be specified multiple
+                        determined based on URL and output file) --wipe                wipe all downloaded files (if any) and start over -v, --verbose         increase logging verbosity (can be specified multiple times)
-                        times)